A nodule is a growth of abnormal tissue. Nodules can develop just below the skin. They can also develop in deeper skin tissues or internal organs.

 - a pounding heart

 - difficulty sleeping

-If the nodule is non-cancerous, the doctor may choose to simply monitor the nodule without treatment.
-Nodules frequently change and may go away on their own.
-If the over-production of a hormone, such as the thyroid hormone, is causing a nodule to form, the doctor may give you prescription medications to suppress the hormone, causing the nodule to shrink.
+If the overproduction of a hormone, such as the thyroid hormone, is causing a nodule to form, your doctor may give you prescription medications to suppress the hormone, causing the nodule to shrink.